 People are especially forthcoming now that I’m dating someone.
 They ask “Isn’t it too soon?”
 “Aren’t you worried about how the kids will take it?” and “Aren’t you afraid what people will think?” to which I answer, “No, not when it feels right.”
 “No, I’m not” and “No, screw people and their opinions about my life.”

-It Takes Time For The New Place To Feel Like Home
+5. It’ll Take Time For Your New Place to Feel Like Home

 I like my new apartment — except for the damn couch — but there are things I would have changed or added to the rental agreement that didn’t come up until it was too late.
 In an effort to get the place — it’s the ideal location, on the second floor, and situation in the quiet part of town near a park — I failed to notice a few major issues that should have been addressed before signing the paperwork.
 Little things like none of the windows working properly or the washer and dryer only handling one towel at a time.